 My academic forefathers dating back ten generations include: Carl Friedrich Gauss → Johann Franz Encke → Karl Christian Bruhns → Hugo von Seeliger → Gustav Herglotz and Ludwig Otto Hölder → Emil Artin → Nesmith Ankeny (Princeton University) → John Sollion Hsia (Massachusetts Institute of Technology) → Wai Kiu Chan (Ohio State University) → Jingbo Liu (Wesleyan University)

-Dr. Liu received her Ph.D. in Mathematics from Wesleyan University, Middletown, CT in May 2016, and held a two-year postdoctoral scholar position at the University of Hong Kong before joining TAMU-SA as a Lecturer of Mathematics in 2018.
-In addition, she has experiences in visiting MSRI at UC Berkeley, Banff International Research Station at Canada, La Trobe University at Australia, and Seoul National University at South Korea, amongst others.
+Dr. Liu received her Ph.D. in Mathematics from Wesleyan University, Middletown, CT in 2016 and held a two-year post-doctoral scholar position at University of Hong Kong before joining A&M-SA in 2018 for family reunion.
+She has visited MSRI at University of California, Berkeley, Banff International Research Station at Canada, La Trobe University, Australia, Seoul National University, South Korea, and Imperial College London, UK etc.